cdcharlebois/EnterKeyWidget/README.md

 - Asynchronous: If set to true, the microflow will be triggered as an asynchronous microflow.
 - Show progress: If set to true, shows a standard Mendix 'loading' indicator
 - Progress message: The message shows in the loading indicator.
 Not shown if 'show progress' is set to false.
+- Placeholder text: Set a text to be shown as placeholder in case the input field is empty.

 ### Known bugs